nikcleju/DEDP20162017/Lectures/01_ErrorControlCoding.md

 * Draw on whiteboard only (sorry!)

-* Initially the LSFR state is 0 (all cells are 0)
+* Initially the LFSR state is 0 (all cells are 0)

 * Switch in position I:
     - information bits applied to the output and to the division circuit
     - first bits = information bits, systematic, OK
-    - LSFR with feedback and input, input = information bits
+    - LFSR with feedback and input, input = information bits

 * Switch in position II:
-    - LSFR with feedback and input, input = feedback
+    - LFSR with feedback and input, input = feedback
     - output bits are also applied to the input of the division circuit

 * In the end all cells end up in 0, so ready for next encoding